marcglasberg/bdd_framework/README.md

 - Lastly, the **`Then`** section outlines the expected result.
-It presents what you predict will happen after the action specified in the `when` section has been performed.
+It presents what you predict will happen after the action specified in the `When` section has been performed.
 Here, you must include one or more `expect` calls.
-These calls are there to verify that the action from the `when` section has indeed caused the system's state to change as anticipated in the `then` section.
+These calls are there to verify that the action from the `When` section has indeed caused the system's state to change as anticipated in the `Then` section.

-These sections may be broken into smaller phrases with the **`And`** keyword.
+These sections may optionally be broken into smaller phrases with the **`And`** keyword.
 For example:

 ```gherkin
 Given user Alice has 10 shares of IBM and $20 in cash-balance.